 Along the way, corpsmembers hone restoration skills; learn about environmental science, geology and park history; and gain valuable experience that can help them in future careers.

-How your support helps: In 2020, your gifts will provide critical support to continue the Yosemite–CCC partnership and enable a crew of up to 15 young adults to complete a season of restoration work, skill-building and educational seminars in the Merced River watershed.
-With your support, the CCC Merced crew will improve trails in and around Yosemite Valley and in the southern Yosemite Wilderness, fostering a sense of stewardship that will live on well after their season in the park.
+How your support helped: In 2020, your support helped continue the Yosemite–CCC partnership and enable a crew of young adults to complete a season of restoration work, skill-building and educational seminars in the park.
+With your support, the CCC Merced crew worked on 35 miles of trails in and around Yosemite Valley, including on the Valley Loop, Mirror Lake, Four Mile and Yosemite Falls trails, and in the Yosemite Wilderness.
+Their efforts helped repair damage from winter storms, and address erosion and ruts on backcountry routes, including near Sunrise Lakes and Clouds Rest.
+They also completed classes and trainings in wilderness ethics, emergency and nonviolent communication, drystone masonry, wildlife, ecology, and history.